Best of Komatsu Sakura: A Preview

 Want to enjoy the sakura this hanami season but averse to crowds?
 We know the struggle, but thankfully Komatsu turns out to be a hidden spring of sakura spots!

-Compiled here is a list of our favorite finds so far, based on our sakura explorations last spring.
+Compiled here is a list of our favorite finds so far, based on our sakura explorations in previous years.

 And as the saying goes, “hana yori dango“, so of course we have to share about the dango and other yummy treats around each area to complete the hanami experience too